arts

 Multimedia artists and animators show 57% overall AI exposure with a 50% automation risk as of 2025.
 [Fact] That places this profession squarely in the "high transformation" zone — not the "extinction" zone.
 The distinction matters enormously.

 Generating 2D/3D assets and textures leads at 75% automation.
-[Fact] Tools like Midjourney, Stable Diffusion, and Adobe Firefly can produce environment textures, character concepts, and background assets that previously required hours of manual work.
+[Fact] Tools like Midjourney, Stable Diffusion, Adobe Firefly, Sora-class video generation systems, and the emerging ecosystem of 3D asset generation tools can produce environment textures, character concepts, background assets, and even animated sequences that previously required hours or days of manual work.
 A single prompt can generate dozens of variations in the time it used to take to sketch one.
+For game studios producing background environments, advertising agencies producing concept art, and animation studios producing initial asset libraries, the productivity gains are real and substantial.

 A Profession That Is Shrinking and Growing Simultaneously